AdobeDocs/journey-optimizer-learn.en/help/summit-lab-assets/install-mobile-app.md

 <br>
 ![Android installation screen](/help/summit/l820-lab-workbook/assets/1-2-6-android-installation.jpg){width="250" align="center" zoomable="yes"}

-* You should now be able to launch the * SecureFinancial app** on your Android device: !
-SecureFinancial App Icon](/help/summit/l820-lab-workbook/assets/1-2-app-icon.png){width="50" align="center" zoomable="yes"}
+You should now be able to launch the * SecureFinancial app** on your Android device:

 >[!ENDTABS]